axelarnetwork/axelar-examples/README.md

 --- Initially ---›
 value at Avalanche is
 --- After ---
-value at Avalanche is Hello World!
+value at Avalanche is Hello World
 ```

 ### Call contract with token